dsarell1/OSlab1/OSlab1_README.md

   In my program, the Producer will generate 2 random numbers (between 0 and 99), and store them into the buffer inside a shared memory structure.
 First the program opens the shared memory with shm_open() and then maps a structure to the structure within shared memory.
 I initalize the semaphores notEmpty and notFull to 0 and 2, respectifully.
 Before the crit section I make sure that the structure is not full, using sem_wait().
 I then make a for loop where it will generate the 2 random numbers and using memcpy(), the program copies the numbers into the integer array called buffer in the shared memory.
 After the foor loop I signal the consumer process that the buffer is notEmpty using sem_post().

   In my Program, the Consumer will output the 2 randomly generated numbers by the producer, waiting 2 seconds before each output.
+First the program proceeds to do the same thing by opening the same shared memory object and mapping another structure to that structure in shared memory.
+Before the critical section I check to see if the buffer is notEmpty using sem_wait().
+I then use a for loop to output the numbers in shared memory.
+After the for loop I signal that the buffer is notFull using sem_post().